-New challenges and concerns are typically just over the horizon at any given time for older adults, as the risk for injury and illness continues to increase with age.
-As various health issues begin to emerge, consultations with doctors and healthcare professionals often lead to recommendations for things like lifestyle changes, cutting out unhealthy behaviours and habits, and exercise programs.
-It many cases these recommendations are accompanied by prescription medications to help restore balance, improve health, and promote independent living.
+New challenges and concerns are typically just over the horizon at any given time for older adults as the risk for injury and illness increases.
+As various health issues emerge, consultations with doctors and healthcare professionals often lead to recommendations for things like lifestyle changes, cutting out unhealthy behaviours and habits, and exercise programs.
+Prescription medications often accompany these recommendations to help restore balance, improve health, and promote independent living.

-It is quite common for seniors to be taking several different medications at the same time to address a range of medical needs.
-Taking the medications recommended by medical professionals may seem like a straight forward procedure, but the reality for seniors can be altogether different.
+It is common for seniors to take several different medications simultaneously to address various medical needs.
+Taking the medicines recommended by medical professionals may seem straightforward, but the reality for seniors can differ.

 Some people have more problems with taking medications than others.
-Others may have more difficulty trying to remember all the medications they are supposed to take and when.
+Others may have more difficulty remembering all the prescriptions they are supposed to take and when.
 For some, the idea of taking daily medicines seems burdensome and unnecessary.

 There is an array of potential cognitive, physical, and behavioural changes that seniors face as they grow older.
-The list of possible challenges that come along with these changes can add up to create barriers that deter seniors from sticking to the doctor recommended medication regimens to keep them healthy.
+The list of possible challenges with these changes can create barriers that deter seniors from sticking to the doctor-recommended medication regimens to keep them healthy.

 Identifying and addressing these barriers is essential to help seniors successfully manage their medication and maintain good health outcomes.
-Once identified, care and encouragement from caregivers, loved ones, and support systems that help seniors to better understand, manage, and stick to the routines and practices involved in taking their medications.
-Some barriers exist as a result of emotional or judgement-based factors that lead seniors to deliberately stray from recommendations related to their medications.
+Once identified, care and encouragement from caregivers, loved ones, and support systems can help seniors better understand, manage, and stick to the routines and practices involved in taking their medications.